Love the convenience of city living, but not the lack of privacy? Move over fences – because the best plants for privacy screening are right here!

 Climbing Plants for Trellises, Fences and Walls

 I think climbing plants are quite possibly my favourite plants of all.
 They’re able to create a feeling of privacy that also feels cozy and – dare I say – a little bit magical?
 At our old house we had a variety of climbing plants to help screen our yard in and also just add to that urban oasis vibe.
-Here are a few climbing plants I’ve grown over the years!
+Below you’ll find a few climbing plants I love!

 An english ivy climbing up a trellis.English Ivy